charlieIT/CSP.jl/README.md

 The package is under active development and changes may occur.

-### Roadmap
+### ToDo

-- Register package
+- [ ] Register package
-- Improve support for csp-nonce and csp-hash
+- [ ] Improve support for csp-nonce and csp-hash
--  Improve default strict policy and improve overall configurability
+- [ ] Improve default strict policy and improve overall configurability
-- Handle CSP violation reports
+- [ ] Handle CSP violation reports
-- Export nginx and Apache header configurations
+- [ ] Export nginx and Apache header configurations

 ## Contributions, suggestions, questions